jclark/microxml-er/recovery.md

 #### Tag

 + ATTRIBUTE_NAME_EQUALS - emit a AttributeName token and change to StartAttributeValue mode
-+ DATA_CHAR - emit a StartTagClose and a DataChar token and change to Main mode
++ EMPTY - emit a StartTagClose and change to Main mode
 + START_TAG_CLOSE, EMPTY_ELEMENT_TAG_CLOSE - default handling
 + S - do nothing